Klipper3d/klipper/docs/Config_Reference.md

 # cable winch.
 A minimum of 3 and a maximum of 26 cable winches may be
 # defined (stepper_a to stepper_z) though it is common to define 4.
 [stepper_a]
-step_distance:
+rotation_distance:
-#   The step_distance is the nominal distance (in mm) the toolhead
+#   The rotation_distance is the nominal distance (in mm) the toolhead
-#   moves towards the cable winch on each step pulse.
-This parameter
+#   moves towards the cable winch for each full rotation of the
-#   must be provided.
+#   stepper motor.
+This parameter must be provided.
 anchor_x:
 anchor_y:
 anchor_z: